 Wait a minute here.
-How can an EXHAUST leak cause problems with The Groove?
+How can an EXHAUST leak cause problems with the engine?
+Isn’t it PAST relevant systems?
 Well, consider the Oxygen sensor and its placement.
 In many, MANY systems, the O2 sensor is located just past this seal.
 When the exhaust leaks out, it takes with it the heavier portions of the exhaust which is your unburned fuel.
 This increases the relative oxygen content of the exhaust, and the ECU sees this increase in oxygen content and does what it is PROGRAMMED to do: keep the Air-Fuel Ratio at a predetermined level.

 So, it adds fuel to adjust the exhaust AT THE SENSOR to the programmed level.